ylitsak/pipex/README.md

 # pipex
-School project for handling pipes and executing commands
+A project about handling pipes and executing commands